WillHua127/GraphKAN-Graph-Kolmogorov-Arnold-Networks/README.md

 Rather than directly using the KAN Layer for input features like: self.lin_in = KANLayer(in_feat, hidden_feat, grid_feat, addbias=use_bias)

+**! ! !
+If you do not have the Linear Layer for low-dimensional latent feature projection, KAN WILL NOT HAVE ANY TRAINING SIGNAL (this is really interesting, expect to work on some theoretical aspects after obtaining some experimental results)**

 Dont know if the trick works for images, languages, etc.